Manage personal access tokens

 To authenticate to the Databricks REST API, a user can create a personal access token and use it in their REST API request.
-To create a personal access token, see Databricks personal access token authentication.
+A user can also create a service principal and use it with a personal acccess token to call Databricks REST APIs in their CI/CD tools and automation.
+This article explains how Databricks workspace admins can manage these access tokens in their workspace.

 Overview of personal access token management